ga4gh-discovery/data-connect/SEARCHSPEC.md

 ### Interop with other data storage and transmission standards

-This section demonstrates how to expose data stored in commonly used formats using Discovery Search Table structures and their embedded JSON schema specifications.
+This section demonstrates how to expose data stored in commonly used formats using GA4GH Search Table structures and their embedded JSON schema specifications.

 #### Phenopackets